ashadhaz/2chainz/README.md

 ### Idea

-The core principle of a democracy, that an election seeks to fulfil is that _all_  the citizens of the country have a voice in how it is governed.
-Given that elections need to be secure against acts of malicious intent, the process is extremely complicated.
+The core principle of a democracy that an election seeks to fulfil is that _all_  the citizens of a country have a voice in how it is governed.
+Given that elections need to be secure against acts of malicious intent, the voting process is extremely complicated.
 One essential part of this process is voter registration.

 ### Background: Voter registration